Maunga Kākaramea

-Maunga Kākaramea (also known officially as Rainbow Mountain) is a 743 m high dacite volcano located between Rotorua and Taupō in the North Island Volcanic Plateau.
+Maunga Kākaramea (also known officially as Rainbow Mountain) is a 743 m high dacite volcano located between Rotorua and Taupō in the North Island Volcanic Plateau of New Zealand.
 It has multiple steaming features and a picturesque crater lake reached by a short walk from the nearest road and has a nearby geothermal area.

 Geography

-Maunga Kākaramea (meaning mountain of colored earth, sometime called Maungakakaramea and also known in colloquial English as Mount Kakaramea - but do not confuse with Kakaramea another mountain) is located at the western borders of the Okataina Volcanic Centre.
+Maunga Kākaramea (meaning mountain of coloured earth, sometimes called Maungakakaramea and also known in colloquial English as Mount Kakaramea - but do not confuse with Kakaramea another mountain) is located at the western borders of the Okataina Volcanic Centre.
 To the north west is the still active Waimangu Volcanic Rift Valley and closer to the south west the Maungakaramea hot springs.
 To the west across the Hakereteke stream (European settlement name Kerosene Creek) valley is the slightly higher peak of Maungaongaonga at 825 m.

 Geology

 Much of the ground has been altered by steam action, which is most marked on the southern slopes of the mountain, extending almost to the summit.
 The steam has created fumarole clays of decomposed rhyolite.
 The six craters on the mountain are likely of hydrothermal origin.
 There have been quite large hydrothermal eruptions from areas of the mountain and nearby.
 This erupted material overlie the 232 CE Hatepe eruption pumice resulting in estimated eruption ages of about 1300 CE.
 Sulphur deposits and natural petroleum seeps occur in the area.
 The bare northern slopes are adjacent to the Ngapouri-Rotomahana Fault which is a splay of the Paeroa Fault at the eastern margin of the Taupō Rift of the Taupō Volcanic Zone.
 These slope's steam activity was much more marked following the last Tarawera eruption than at present.
 The hot water spring activity is all to the south of the fault line.
-Accordingly just to the north we have an area that is displacing at a rate of 7.2 ± 0.4 mm/yr explaining the areas complex geology.
+Accordingly, just to the north we have an area that is displacing at a rate of 7.2 ± 0.4 mm/yr explaining the areas complex geology.

 Tourism

-Its emerald coloured crater lake is a short but steep walk for the fit and contrasts with ochre coloured cliffs.
-The flora is somewhat stunted both because of the geothermal activity but also it is in the area affected by the 1886 eruption of Mount Tarawera.
+Its emerald coloured crater lake is a short but steep walk for the fit from a car park off State Highway 5 and contrasts with ochre coloured cliffs.
+The flora is somewhat stunted both because of the continued geothermal activity but also as it is a regrowth area affected by the 1886 eruption of Mount Tarawera.